actions/dependency-review-action/README.md

 - Checking for licenses is not supported on Enterprise Server.
 - The action will only accept one of the two `license` parameters; an error will be raised if you provide both.
 - We don't have license information for all of your dependents.
 If we can't detect the license for a dependency **we will inform you, but the action won't fail**.
-- The `allow-dependencies-licenses` option can only be used with the external configuration file.
+- The `allow-dependencies-licenses` option cannot be configured with inline configurations.
+It must be configured using the `config-file`.

 ## Blocking pull requests